 This piece was intended primarily as an audio/podcast experience.
-You can listen by clicking 'Narrate' above, and/or read the transcript below.
+You can listen by clicking 'Listen to Narration', and/or read the transcript below.

 On the 10th of January 1956—about a decade into the Cold War and about a year into the Space Race—the United States Air Force launched the first vehicle in its top secret Genetrix program.
 The vehicle was a balloon—an enormous, 200-foot-tall, 100-foot-wide helium balloon—the first of hundreds that the US would ultimately launch from sites in Scotland, Norway, Germany, and Turkey.
 Upon release, each balloon ascended into the stratosphere, where the winter jet stream was perfectly situated to carry it over and across the interior of the USSR.
 A coffin-sized gondola dangled from the bottom of each balloon, housing a set of downward-facing high-resolution cameras.
 Whenever an onboard photocell detected that the surface below was illuminated by daylight, these cameras snapped periodic photographs.
 The Genetrix balloons were some of the original high-altitude spy cameras—precursors to spy planes and satellites.